-Supply and distribution: Reacta Biotech Ltd. will supply the MCMs (active and placebo) for the DBPCFC via a third-party distributor.
+Supply and distribution: Reacta Biotech Ltd. will supply the MCMs (active (28% allergen) and placebo 0% allergen)) for the DBPCFC via a third-party distributor.

 Packaging: MCMs will be supplied in sealed, food-contact compliant and tamper evident containers, which will be packed into dose boxes and trial-specific packages.